akshatupmanya/Take-Home-Assignment-by-EMA/README.md

+**Important note.**
+I just created a simple pipeline and Working Collab code, which can be integrated in a structured code, as I have semester exams ongoing...
+Just go through the collab file and press Ctrl+f9...

 **Collab File - https://colab.research.google.com/drive/1VS0E1wXq1FWLMCOpd6RaHNLpw6pDAkNm?authuser=1#scrollTo=3VKI6jVJtueg**
 I made a RAG based project, where I tried to solve your assignment, I took these steps: